clux/probes.hugo/content/post/2018-12-14-yaml-apis-in-rust.md

 This encapsulates the most important kube apis that developers should configure themselves, who's responsible for it, what regions it's deployed in, what secrets are needed (notice the `IN_VAULT` marker), and how resource intensive it is.

 ## Strict Syntax
-Because these manifests were going to be the entry point for CI pipelines and handle platform specific validation for medical software, we wanted maximum strictness everywhere and that includes the ability to catch errors before manifests are committed to `master`.
+Because these manifests were going to be the entry point for CI pipelines and handle platform specific validation (for medical software), we wanted maximum strictness everywhere and that includes the ability to catch errors before manifests are committed to `master`.

 We lean heavily on [serde's customisable codegeneration](https://serde.rs/attributes.html) to easily encapsulate even the most awkward kube apis - that we want our developers to take advantage of -  and to auto-generate the boilerplate validation around types and spelling errors.